Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 • In Texas, the buyer usually pays for a home appraisal while the seller handles the inspection costs.
 This is common in real estate deals.

-• Buyers and sellers in Texas often cover their own appraisals, which helps keep responsibilities clear in property transactions.
+• Buyers and sellers in Texas often cover their appraisals, which helps keep responsibilities clear in property transactions.

 • The lender or the party that owns the loan typically pays for the appraisal services.